Clear Mobile

 Clear Mobile is a mobile telephone network running as a mobile virtual network operator (MVNO) using Vodafone's Irish network.
-Clear Mobile is owned by Vodafone.
+Vodafone owns Clear Mobile.
 Clear Mobile was launched on 14 January 2021.

 Products and services

 Since launch, Clear Mobile has offered one product, which is a sim-only mobile contract.
-The package is post-paid and includes unlimited calls to Irish mobiles and landlines, unlimited texts to Irish mobiles, unlimited 4G data with a maximum download speed of 5Mbit/s and 10GB EU data.
+The package is post-paid and includes unlimited calls to Irish mobiles and landlines, unlimited texts to Irish mobiles, unlimited 5G data and 19 GB EU data.

 Customer service

 Clear Mobile has no customer service phone lines.
 All support is via social media and online channels.